bonbonez/traffic-simulation-canvas/README.md

 - `./scripts/core/drawable.js`
 wrap for previously described class. provides a tiny amount of sugar for all canvas-based classes (for example, it knows how to render "nested" canvases)
 - `./scripts/core/debouncer.js`
-util for generating events every N milliseconds
+util for generating events every N milliseconds, with start/stop functionality

 ##### App scripts
 - `./scripts/app/constants.js`